PioHuang/LSV_FINAL/README.md

    make
    ```

-## Usage
+### Usage
 ### Hashiwokakero Solver
+1. Navigate to the **Hashiwokakero** directory.
-Implement the p.py file in the Hashiwokakero directory.
+2. Modify the `p.py` file to define the following:
-Modify the island positions (x, y) and the numbers (required bridges) for each island.
-Ensure the program solves the puzzle and outputs the solution based on the given inputs.
+   - Island positions `(x, y)`.
+   - The number of required bridges for each island.
+3. Run the program to generate the solution, ensuring all constraints are satisfied.

 ### Sokoban Solver
 The sokoban solver is integrated into the Berkeley ABC framework.